-Reviewers for Essay Submissions
+Reviewers of Essay Submissions for Volume 1

 Adam Meyer, Alex Sargent Capps, Anna Silverstein, Aurora Romero, Bryan Lowe, Carrie Russell, Elisabeth Sandberg, Elizabeth Covington, David Golann, Gretchen Selcke, Jochen Wierich, Kasia Gonnerman, Mark Schoenfield, Melissa Mallon, Paula Covington, Rebecca VanDiver, Sara Manus, Scott Juengel, Sophie Bjork-James, Stacy Simplican, Stephanie Higgs, and Wietske Smeele

-Reviewers for Creative Writing Submissions
+Reviewers of Creative Writing Submissions for Volume 1

 Carlina Duan, John Shakespear, Maria Carlos, Sophia Stid, and Stephanie Davis